-Join us for our October show in Washington, DC featuring five true, personal stories inspired by science!
+Join us for our October show in Washington, DC featuring five true, personal stories inspired by the tricks and treats science has to offer us!

 Hosted by Shane M Hanlon and Maryam Zaringhalam.